crumbhole/vault-init/README.md

 # vault-init

-This is a fork of [sethvargo/vault-init](https://github.com/sethvargo/vault-init) with the following key differences:
+This is a fork of [sethvargo/vault-init](https://github.com/sethvargo/vault-init) via liatrio with the following key differences:

-- Root token and unseal keys are encrypted / decrypted with AWS KMS instead of Google Cloud KMS
-- Encrypted root token and unseal keys are stored within a Kubernetes Secret instead of Google Cloud Storage
+- Root token and unseal keys are stored within a Kubernetes Secret instead of Google Cloud Storage, and completely unencrypted

 ## Usage